mattetti/mattetti.github.io/source/_posts/2013-06-26-practical-guide-to-graphite-monitoring.markdown

 ## Get going with Graphite!

 Hopefully this guide will help and inspire you to start using Graphite to easily collect and analyze your metrics.
 I'm sure there are great tricks I forgot to mention, please add your favorites in the comments.

+_Thanks to [Jeff Casimir](https://twitter.com/j3) for reviewing this post before its publication!_